 Workplace Benefits

-Choosing the right health plan during open enrollment or a qualifying life event is of the utmost importance since it dictates your care and associated costs for the year.
-With so many options, acronyms, and policy rules to consider, picking a plan can feel tricky.
+Choosing the right health plan during open enrollment or a qualifying life event (QLE) is an important decision since it dictates your care and associated costs for the year.

 HDHPs